-То: , Teacher

-From: , Principal ------- -------------

-Re: Students having committed specified crime

-The student named below has been convicted of a penal code violation.

-Welfare and Institutions Code 827 requires teachers to be informed when a student has engaged in certain criminal conduct.

-NOTE: SUCH INFORMATION IS CONFIDENTIAL AND CANNOT BE FURTHER DISSEMINATED BY THE TEACHER OR OTHERS.
-UNLAWFUL DISSEMINATION OF THIS INFORMATION IS PUNISHABLE BY A SIGNIFICANT FINE.
-(EC 49079)

-PLEASE DISTROY THIS NOTE IMMEDIATELY AFTER READING.

-was found to have committed the following criminal activity:

-If you have any questions, please see respective principal.
+То: , Teacher From: , Principal Date: Re: Students having committed specified crime The student named below has been convicted of a penal code violation. d Institutions Code 827 requires teachers to be informed when a student ed in certain criminal conduct.
+BY THE TEAC I INFORMATION IS CONFIDENTIAL AND CANNOT BE FURTHER DISSEMINATED CHER OR OTHERS.
+UNLAWFUL DISSEMINATION OF THIS INFORMATION IS BY A SIGNIFICANT FINE.
+(EC 49079) PLEASE DIST ROY THIS NOTE IMMEDIATELY AFTER READING. was found to have committed the following criminal activity: If you have any questions, please see respective principal.
 Principal